mionick/Dot3D/README.md

 I do not know the source of the original, I found it a couple years ago and have had it saved on my hard drive ever since.

 I DO NOT take credit fo the original image or concept.
-All I've done is re implemented it using javascript and canvas.
-Not infringment intended and I will gladly credit the original author should it ever become apparent.
+All I've done is re-implemented it using javascript and canvas.
+No infringment intended and I will gladly credit the original author should they ever become apparent.

 I saw it and wanted to make my own version so that I could use it as a background for an udpdated portfolio website.
 I used Easel.js because I wanted a framework to take care of timing the animation loop for me, but the actual rendering is done with pure js/canvas.